TubercularOx/darkhaunter/Geekery/roy.md

 Before this scene the thread estimated Roy's strength at 24, based on [carrying capacity](https://forums.giantitp.com/showthread.php?4912-Class-and-Level-Geekery-II/page47&p=3226830#post3226830) and the belt of giant strength [earned](https://www.giantitp.com/comics/oots0687.html) since that point.

-A strength of 24 seems light for Roy's dialog, so right now his strength is set as "comparable to a Frost Giant".
+Some feel a strength of 24 seems light for Roy's dialog, and prefer to see his strength as "comparable to a Frost Giant".

 ## Run